Last Updated on September 26, 2022

 I’ve spotlighted many of them in the list below.

 Get comfy.
 It’s a looong list of plants!

 HOW TO CHOOSE PLANTS FOR YOUR MEDICINAL HERB GARDEN

 With so many wonderful medicinal plants to choose from, how do you pick what to grow?
 I’d advise starting with plants you think you’ll actually use.
 So if you’re a fan of tulsi, chamomile, or lemon balm tea, those are good places to start.

-Calendula is such a multipurpose and beautiful herb, I would recommend that as well as some versatile peppermint and thyme.
-It can be difficult to keep up with harvesting and processing all the herbs in the garden, so don’t go overboard when you’re first starting out or you’ll likely find it’s too much.
+It can be difficult to keep up with harvesting and processing all the medicinal herbs in the garden, so don’t go overboard when you’re first starting out or you’ll likely find it’s too much.

-Note which of the options are perennial in your growing zone, or are suited to conditions like part shade.
+Note which medicinal plants are perennial in your growing zone, or are suited to conditions like part shade.
 Then also consider which might be especially useful remedies for you to have on hand, like plantain and violet (good herbs for cough, among many other uses).

 Or perhaps you’d like to choose some herbs known for stress-relieving properties or herbs for sleep, including lemon balm, chamomile, valerian, and California poppy.
 Or plan to stock your apothecary with immune-boosting herbs like elderberry and echinacea.